timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part B-Supplementary Medical Insurance Benefits for Aged and Disabled/Sec. 1395m-1.md

 * #### (3) Phase-in of reductions from private payor rate implementation
   * #### (A) In general
-    * Payment amounts determined under this subsection for a clinical diagnostic laboratory test for each of 2017 through 2023 shall not result in a reduction in payments for a clinical diagnostic laboratory test for the year of greater than the applicable percent (as defined in subparagraph (B)) of the amount of payment for the test for the preceding year.
+    * Payment amounts determined under this subsection for a clinical diagnostic laboratory test for each of 2017 through 2024 shall not result in a reduction in payments for a clinical diagnostic laboratory test for the year of greater than the applicable percent (as defined in subparagraph (B)) of the amount of payment for the test for the preceding year.

   * #### (B) Applicable percent defined
     * In this paragraph, the term "applicable percent" means—

-      * (i) for each of 2017 through 2020, 10 percent; and
+      * (i) for each of 2017 through 2020, 10 percent;

+      * (ii) for 2021, 0 percent; and

-      * (ii) for each of 2021 through 2023, 15 percent.
+      * (iii) for each of 2022 through 2024, 15 percent.

   * #### (C) No application to new tests
     * This paragraph shall not apply to payment amounts determined under this section for either of the following.